mialkin/docs/csharp/concurrency/asynchronous-programming.md

 Both benefits of asynchronous programming derive from the same underlying aspect: asynchronous programming frees up a thread.
 For GUI programs, asynchronous programming frees up the UI thread; this permits the GUI application to remain responsive to user input.
 For server applications, asynchronous programming frees up request threads; this permits the server to use its threads to serve more requests.

-> "Asynchronous" means not waiting for something to complete (e.g., sending data over the network to another node), and not making any assumptions about how long it is going to take.<sup>1</sup>
+> "Asynchronous" means not waiting for something to complete, e.g., sending data over the network to another node, and not making any assumptions about how long it is going to take.<sup>1</sup>

 Modern asynchronous .NET applications use two keywords: `async` and `await`.
 The `async` keyword is added to a method declaration, and performs a double purpose: